briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 ### Refactoring

 I like using TailwindCSS, and I was able to use it to build a responsive design for my site.
 After upgrading to Nuxt 3, I feel like most of the technical debt is now in the design.
-I also don't change the design that often, but I think I could do a lot to refactor the use of Tailwind and use `@apply` in CSS to
+I also don't change the design that often, but I think I could do a lot to refactor the use of Tailwind, such as using `@apply` in CSS to make classes more DRY across the different components I use to build this site.

+Please let me know if you have any questions, suggestions or tips for using Nuxt and Vue to build static prerendered sites.
+Thanks for reading!